Fat: Everything You Need to Know

-This doesn’t mean eating fat will make you fat, rather, it means it's just easier to over-consume calories from fat.
-Ultimately, it is the additional calories above what the body needs that will cause fat storage, rather than the macronutrient itself that's to blame.
+This doesn't mean eating fat will make you fat, rather, it means it's just easier to over-consume calories from fat.
+Ultimately, it's eating more calories than your body needs that will cause fat storage, rather than the macronutrient itself that it is to blame.

 Why do we need fat?

-Fat is an essential nutrient (along with protein) for the body, and it is involved in multiple important processes that help keep the body functioning optimally.
+Fat is an essential nutrient (along with protein) for the body, and it is involved in multiple important processes that help keep your body functioning optimally.

 Here are a few: